24 Signs of Declining Health in Elderly Loved Ones

 Unpaid Bills or Canceled Utilities

 Some older adults may forget to pay important bills as their cognitive decline continues, causing overdue notices to pile up at home.
 If this persists long enough, utilities may be canceled altogether.
-When you visit their home, look for overdue notices for unpaid bills and other signs that they aren’t paying their accounts.
+When you visit your aging parent, family member, or loved one’s home, look for overdue notices for unpaid bills and other signs that they aren’t paying their accounts.
 Setting up autopay for them may be a good solution to pursue.

 Kitchen Appliances Left On